danilotat/bash_workshop/tasks/01/task.md

 And should produce the submitted output.

 **HINTS**:
 - .gff files are tab-delimited.
-Gene annotations are typically in the 9th field.
+Gene annotations are typically in the 9th field and entry type is in the 3rd.
  - You can use `grep`, `cut`, `awk`, `find`, etc.